facil-io/cstl/README.md

 The Simple Template Library is a single file library ([`fio-stl.h`](./fio-stl.h)), that uses MACROS to generate code for different common types, such as Hash Maps, Arrays, Linked Lists, Binary-Safe Strings, etc'.

-In addition, the Simple Template Library offers common functional primitives and helpers, such as bit operations, atomic operations, CLI parsing, JSON, task queues, and a custom memory allocator.
+In addition, the Simple Template Library offers common functional primitives and helpers, such as bit operations, atomic operations, CLI parsing, JSON, task queues, and custom memory allocators.

-In other words, all the common building blocks one could need in a C project are placed in this single header file.
+In other words, some of the most common building blocks one would need in any C project are placed in this single header file.

 The header could be included multiple times with different results, creating different types or exposing different functionality.